 With the right data and imagery, it seems that maps should be complete, right?
 Not quite so.
 These technological tools are of crucial importance, however, they cannot process the human factors that constantly influence the evolution of maps, leaving a margin of possible errors.

-Thus, Google Maps disposes of a worldwide data operations team that makes sure the information brought in is accurate.
+Thus, Google Maps benefits from a worldwide data operations team that makes sure the information brought in is accurate.
 They also correct any possible mistakes and improve the whole process.

 Google Maps is a good example of a platform for enabling people to launch satellites and then send data from them back to Google’s servers.
 Google partners with various companies, such as satellite industries, government institutions, airlines, etc., to provide Automatic Updates and other features.